wp-media/wp-rocket-helpers/wp-rocket-external-js/README.md

-# WP Rocket | External JavaScript Handler
+# WP Rocket | External Script Handler

 Prevents external JavaScript calls from being moved to the top of the document during WP Rocket’s minification process.